NBA Rumors: Julius Randle To Meet With Los Angeles Lakers, Hoping To Re-Sign And Play With LeBron James

 Last season with the Lakers, Randle had the best season of his career, averaging 16.1 points per game to go along with 8.0 rebounds and 2.6 assists.
 He shot 55.8 percent from the floor overall and knocked down nearly 72 percent of his foul shots.

-At 23 years old, Randle is without question one of the most talented young forwards in the game.
+At 23-years-old, Randle is without question one of the most talented young forwards in the game.
 Many have compared him to Golden State Warriors star Draymond Green due to his ability to score, make plays, and defend at a high level.

 Report: Julius Randle 'hopeful' for offer to play with LeBron James, Lakers https://t.co/XRuCy9TPWt pic.twitter.com/ZIutUMjfQH